alsmal23/S4T1TM2/README.md

 |Developer|Manage view using filters with various project, sprint, and task attributes.	            |FilterStats(UC27)     |

 __Traceablility Matrix__
-There are more use cases than requirements, so I turned the table from what is in the

 |Req't|REQ1 |REQ2 |REQ3 |REQ4 |REQ5 |REQ6 |REQ7 |REQ8 |REQ9 |REQ10|REQ11|Max PW|Total PW|
 |----:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|------|--------|
 |PW   | 20  | 14  | 13  | 15  | 10  |  9  | 17  |  7  |  6  | 19  | 16  | ---- | ------ |